Matti Korhonen

 • Chicago Showcase Minnesota team alternative goalie

-• SEJHL Junior league all-stars team and the best goalie of the league
+• The best goalie of the league - SEJHL

-• Numerous best player of the game and the best goalie of the tournament awards and youth organization banquet awards
+• The best player of the game, the best goalie of the tournament awards and youth organization banquet awards

 A SHORT STORY BEHIND STATS